z-vr/react-collapsible/README.md

 ### `overflowWhenOpen` | *enum* | default: 'hidden'
 The CSS overflow property once the Collapsible is open.
 This can be any one of the valid CSS values of `'hidden'`, `'visible'`, `'auto'`, `'scroll'`, `'inherit'`, `'initial'`, or `'unset'`

+### `triggerSibling` | *element* | default: null
+Escape hatch to add arbitrary content on the trigger without triggering expand/collapse.
+It's up to you to style it as needed.
+This is inserted in component tree and DOM directly after `.Collapsible__trigger`

 ## CSS Styles
 In theory you don't need any CSS to get this to work, but let's face it, it'd be pretty rubbish without it.